ClickFunnels alternative

 ForgeLib vs ClickFunnels

-pages that don't look like every other funnel
+pages that don't look templated

 Where ClickFunnels wins